dyarawilliams/100-days-of-code/r1-log.md

 ### R1D25
 Learned how to make programs that draw shapes based on the mouse location, also how to use variable expressions to resize parts of your drawing relative to other parts.

+### R1D26
+Completed the "Animal attack" challenge at khanacademy.
+Also worked on how to display text on a canvas, resize it, and color it.